What’s your New Year’s Resolution for next year? Is it to learn Igbo?

 Turn it into a SMART goal!

-I truly believe that by making “SMART” New Year’s resolutions, you will get closer to reaching your Igbo language goals in 2018.
+I truly believe that by making “SMART” New Year’s resolutions, you will get closer to reaching your Igbo language goals next year.

 But are you having trouble making your Igbo language learning New Year’s resolution SMARTer?